ironcev/awesome-roslyn/readme.md

 ## Tutorials
 Awesome online tutorials to help you write your first analyzers and code fixes.

+- [Learn Roslyn Now](https://joshvarty.com/learn-roslyn-now/) - A series of blog posts that explore the Roslyn compiler API.
+It introduces the power of Roslyn through small self-contained examples.
+A perfect tutorial to start with :-)
 - [How To Write a C# Analyzer and Code Fix](https://github.com/dotnet/roslyn/wiki/How-To-Write-a-C%23-Analyzer-and-Code-Fix) - The mother of all Roslyn tutorials :-) A realistic step-by-step introduction to syntax and semantic analysis as well as syntax transformation.
 - [C# and Visual Basic - Use Roslyn to Write a Live Code Analyzer for Your API](https://msdn.microsoft.com/en-us/magazine/dn879356.aspx) - A bit older but still not outdated, very detailed MSDN article on writing code analyzers.
 - [C# - Adding a Code Fix to Your Roslyn Analyzer](https://msdn.microsoft.com/en-us/magazine/dn904670.aspx) - The sequel of the previous MSDN article.
 A detailed introduction into code fixes.